nikydix/nikydixcom-7810d/about.md

 If I want to learning in public with you through a traditional blog, I would learn something in private, then write about it, then publish it, and eventually you might read it.

 A digital Garden is not published in one go, but grows and evolves, just like a real Garden!
-This means, I will be writing and learning at the same time, and you wil
+This means, I will be writing here and learning at the same time, and you will be able to peek in and watch or see what I learn!

 A digital Garden is different in that it is not a linear stream of content.
 Instead, it is known as Topographic!
 This means all the different posts and articles create a landscape that can be freely explored.